 Triangle Fire Collective Bargaining: The Audacity And Penalties

-I watched a documentary entitled Triangle Fire collective bargaining, which is a story about the 1911 Triangle Shirtwaist Factory Fire in New York.
+I watched a documentary entitled Triangle Fire collective bargaining, which is a story about the 1911 Triangle Shirtwaist Factory Fire in NY.

 It claimed the lives of 146 workers, primarily women, young and old, that went on strike to protest deplorable working conditions.